misken/c19/README.md

-# Resource collection for COVID-19 hospital impact modelling
+# Resources for COVID-19 hospital impact modelling

 ## Some stuff I created that's in this repo